mdibaiee/mahdi.blog/_posts/2021-11-06-linux-contribution.md

 {% highlight bash %}
 zcat /proc/config.gz > .config
 {% endhighlight %}
+9. Make sure you enable debugging configurations
+{% highlight bash %}
+CONFIG_FRAME_POINTER=y
+CONFIG_KGDB=y
+CONFIG_KGDB_SERIAL_CONSOLE=y
+CONFIG_DEBUG_INFO=y
+{% endhighlight %}
-9. Make!
+10. Make!
 The `-j8` parameter specifies the number of threads to be used by the build.
 My CPU has 8 threads and so I use it all.
 {% highlight bash %}
 make -j8
 {% endhighlight %}
-10. Install the newly built Kernel.
+11. Install the newly built Kernel.
 I create this as a script file and run it after every build from the root of repository.
 {% highlight bash %}
 make -j8 modules_install
 RELEASE=$(cat include/config/kernel.release)